PrefectHQ/prefect/docs/cloud/users/service-accounts.md

     If the access credentials are lost or compromised, you should regenerate the credentials from the service account page.

 !!! note "Service account roles"
-    Service accounts are created at the organization level, and may then become members of workspaces within the organization.
+    Service accounts are created at the account level, and can then be added to workspaces within the account.

-    A service account may only be a Member of an organization.
+    A service account may only be a Member of an account.
-    It can never be an organization Admin.
+    It can never be an account Admin.
     You may apply any valid _workspace-level_ role to a service account.

 ## Create a service account

-Within your organization, on the **Service Accounts** page, select the **+** icon to create a new service account.
+Within your account, on the **Service Accounts** page, select the **+** icon to create a new service account.
 You'll be prompted to configure:

 - The service account name.
-This name must be unique within your account or organization.
+This name must be unique within your account.
 - An expiration date, or the **Never Expire** option.

 !!! note "Service account roles"
-    A service account may only be a Member of an organization.
+    A service account may only be a Member of an account.
     You may apply any valid _workspace-level_ role to a service account when it is [added to a workspace](/cloud/workspaces/#workspace-sharing).

 Select **Create** to create the new service account.